joy7652/uk-property-intelligence-platform/docs/DESIGN.md

 - Batch ingestion at the project's data scale (sub-GB per source) does not benefit from event-driven discovery.
 - Enabling file events would require granting the UAMI three additional roles, including `Storage Account Contributor` (a control-plane role) — significantly broader scope than the data-plane-only `Storage Blob Data Contributor` required for the actual data path.
 - Least-privilege identity model is preferred for portfolio cleanliness and would be the right call in any regulated environment.

+### 11. Bronze exposed as UC Volumes, not Delta tables

+Many Databricks tutorials treat Bronze as a Delta-table layer: raw files are read once, written to Delta with added metadata columns, then Silver reads from those Delta tables.
+This project takes a different approach: Bronze is exposed via Unity Catalog **External Volumes** pointing at raw files in the `bronze` container, and Silver notebooks read directly from those Volume paths.

+Reasoning:

+- File scale is small (sub-GB per source per ingestion); re-reading raw files during each Silver run is essentially free, so there's no performance case for caching as Delta.
+- ADF writes durable copies into the `bronze` container; files are not ephemeral, so there's no preservation case for converting them to Delta.
+- The project does not query raw data ad-hoc in SQL; Silver is the first SQL-queryable layer, so there's no usability case for Delta at the Bronze level.
+- Schema evolution is enforced at Silver, where schemas are actually defined; tracking it at the raw-file layer would be premature.

+A Bronze-as-Delta-tables layer in this context would be bronze-for-bronze's-sake — a layer that does nothing meaningful except let the project claim a Bronze layer.
+Each medallion layer should earn its existence; Bronze-as-Delta does not at this scale.

+Bronze-as-Volumes does earn its existence:

+- **Governance.** Bronze access is subject to Unity Catalog ACLs, not just the external location's identity grants.
+- **Lineage.** UC automatically traces which Silver tables read from which Bronze paths.
+- **Discoverability.** Bronze appears in Catalog Explorer as a first-class object alongside Silver and Gold, rather than being an `abfss://` URI known only to the developer.
+- **Path stability.** Silver notebooks reference `/Volumes/uk_property_intel/bronze/<source>/` rather than container-qualified paths; if storage layout ever changes, only the Volume definition updates.

+Conditions that would invalidate this decision: ingesting very large source files at high frequency, ephemeral source data that needs durable Delta preservation, or extensive ad-hoc SQL exploration of raw data prior to Silver transformation.
+None apply at the project's current scale.

 ---